gaepdit/iaip/README.md

 The IAIP repository uses the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 There are two permanent branches in the repository:

-* `master` contains production-ready code.
-Releases are built from `master` and tagged with the version number using the format `version/X.X.X`.
+* `main` contains production-ready code.
+Releases are built from `main` and tagged with the version number using the format `version5/5.X.X`.
 * `develop` is an integration branch for new feature development.

 ## Release instructions